mijchou/R---TinyYolo/README.md

 # R---TinyYolo

 You only look once (YOLO) is a system for image detection built on the Pascal VOC 2012 dataset.
-It detects the 20 Pascal object classes: person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa and tv/monitor.
-The following project is built with a pre-trained model.
+It detects the 20 [Pascal](http://host.robots.ox.ac.uk:8080/pascal/VOC/) object classes: person, bird, cat, cow, dog, horse, sheep, aeroplane, bicycle, boat, bus, car, motorbike, train, bottle, chair, dining table, potted plant, sofa and tv/monitor.
+In the following project we will be building a quick image-detector from the YOLO system:

 Setup
 =====